-You can also try placing your baby on their belly for a short message, though some babies may not like being on their tummies for long.
+You can also try placing your baby on their belly for a short massage, though some babies may not like being on their tummies for long.

 Repeat it all over again

-If you and your baby are enjoying the message, continue by repeating the rubbing motions, starting again from their head and moving down toward their feet.
+If you and your baby are enjoying the massage, continue by repeating the rubbing motions, starting again from their head and moving down toward their feet.

 Always communicate with your baby during the massage.
 Repeat their name and the word “relax” to help them calm down.